punitarani/clotscape/docs/index.md

 complexity of the knee joint's anatomy and the presence of noise, intensity variations, and artifacts can pose challenges for precise segmentation and diagnosis.

-Pre-processing techniques, such as noise reduction, intensity normalization, contrast enhancement, and artifact removal, have shown promising results in improving the quality of medical images and enhancing the performance of segmentation algorithms.
+Preprocessing techniques, such as noise reduction, intensity normalization, contrast enhancement, and artifact removal, have shown promising results in improving the quality of medical images and enhancing the performance of segmentation algorithms.
 By addressing these issues, preprocessing can potentially facilitate more accurate delineation of PAAs and surrounding structures, aiding in diagnosis and treatment planning.